 The objective of stakeholder identification is therefore to establish which organizations and individuals may be directly or indirectly affected (positively and negatively) or have an interest in the Project and its activities.

-Stakeholder groups identified to date are included in Table 5 - 1 Stakeholder groupsbelow.
+Stakeholder groups identified to date are included in groups below.
 The communication methods will be tailored depending for each stakeholder group to allow adequate information disclosure and enable participation in the decision-making process.